lanec/rustitles/README.md

 - enter ```cargo build --release```
 - You'll find your newly built .exe at `\rustitles-main\target\release\rustitles.exe`

+### Linux
+- Ensure you have Rust installed: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+- Clone this repository: `git clone https://github.com/fosterbarnes/rustitles.git`
+- Run the installation script: `./install_linux.sh`
+- Build the application: `cargo build --release`
+- The binary will be at `target/release/rustitles`

-Without any changes to `\src\main.rs` or `Cargo.toml` this .exe will be identical to the one I've provided.
+Without any changes to `\src\main.rs` or `Cargo.toml` this will be identical to the official release.
 Just leaving this method here in case anyone feels more comfortable building themselves, or wants to tinker and make some changes.

 ## Support